 Standing committees must transfer any money collected from members or committee activities to the local union's financial secretary.
-Many standing committees do not collect money at all and only request local union funds for approved projects.
-The treasurer of financial secretary must also:
+Many standing committees do not collect money and only request local union funds for approved projects.
+The treasurer or financial secretary must also: